Written By: Devin Golden

 Why does mesothelioma surgery improve survival rates?

-Survival rates improve with mesothelioma surgery due to the nature of removing large amounts of tumors and disease during surgery.
+Survival rates improve with mesothelioma surgery due to the nature of removing visible tumors and disease during surgery.
 Each of the surgeries for mesothelioma takes out the diseased tissue and reduces the danger posed to nearby organs.
-This gives patients more time or may even eliminate the cancer altogether, improving their life expectancy.
+This can improve the efficacy of systemic treatments and their life expectancy.

 question mark icon